-Philadelphia shooting spree leaves at least 1 dead
+Woman killed in Philly shooting rampage; gunman also dead

 The gunman fired into a bar, which had its door open, injuring a security guard, police said.
 He then grabbed a woman and used her as a human shield, shooting her in the leg, authorities said.

-He discharged further rounds into a car, striking a man and woman inside.
-The pair sustained chest injuries, and both were in critical condition, police said.
+He discharged further rounds into a car, striking a man and woman inside, police said.

 The man ran into an alley before a University of Pennsylvania police officer and two others from the city police cornered him.
 Police said they shot and killed him, and he was declared dead at the scene.